 NEW YORK – Feb.
 17, 2012 – “Mom and pop investors” are trying to capitalize on a depressed real estate market in the hopes of cashing in one day.

-This new breed of small-scale investors likes to buy and hold properties, as opposed to the high-dollar large investment firms that once dominated the real estate market that flipped properties quickly.
+According to this Vinney Chopra reviews, this new breed of small-scale investors likes to buy and hold properties, as opposed to the high-dollar large investment firms that once dominated the real estate market that flipped properties quickly.

 For “mom and pop investors,” the strategy is to buy homes at rock-bottom prices, rent the properties out to cover all of the costs of homeownership for several years, and then one day sell the homes when prices recover.